jordandouglas/LowESS/README.md

 *Monday 3 July, 2023*

-The theme is to identify the conditions that make a Bayesian phylogenetic configuration inept at convergence during MCMC.
+The aim is to identify the conditions that make a Bayesian phylogenetic configuration inept at convergence during MCMC.
 This may arise from conflicting signals in the data, an over-specified or under-specified model, or it could simply be due to the existing MCMC proposal kernels being ill-equipped to traverse the posterior space efficiently.

 The two challenges in this competition share the same objective: find the conditions which give the **smallest** effective sample size (ESS) per million states.